Karthikh-Amaran/Arduino_Mega_using_Embedded_C/README.md

 2. What is the use of Register in a MCU.
 3. How we use Datsheet and register to program the chip without using Abstractions.

-*THE ENTIRE PROJECT WAS DONE ONLY USING EMBEDDED C WITHOUT USING ARDUINO IDE ABSTRACTION LANGUAGE*
+**THE ENTIRE PROJECT WAS DONE ONLY USING EMBEDDED C WITHOUT USING ARDUINO IDE ABSTRACTION LANGUAGE** ** I did this project in WOKWI Online Simulator platform.
+So I Have attached the links for those projects **